Pinning-depinning transitions in two classes of discrete elastic-string models in (2+1)-dimensions: Numerical simulations and results

-When the critical threshold is determined, the scaling properties near the critical point are investigated.
-As is mentioned in SEC. \ref{sec2}, we exhibit the power-law scaling of surface roughness $W(L,t)$ as a function of time $t$.
+When the critical threshold is determined, the scaling properties near the critical point can be investigated.
+In the depinned region, we plot the saturated velocity $v_s$ as a function of $f-f_c$ in both (1+1)- and (2+1)-dimensional cases, as shown in Figs. \ref{fig2} (a) and (b), respectively.
+Thus, we obtain the critical exponents $\theta=0.99\pm0.02$ in the (1+1)-dimensions, and $\theta=1.03\pm0.05$ for the (2+1)-dimensional case.
+As mentioned in SEC. \ref{sec2}, we exhibit the power-law scaling of surface roughness $W(L,t)$ as a function of time $t$.
 Typical curves of $W(L,t)$ at $f_c$ are shown in the insets of Fig. \ref{fig2}.
-The growth exponents $\beta=0.28\pm0.01$ and $\beta=0.120\pm0.005$ are obtained from the (1+1)- and (2+1)-dimensional cases, respectively.
-Our results show that $\delta+\beta\approx1.01$ in the (1+1)-dimensions, and $\delta+\beta\approx1.02$ in the (2+1)-dimensions, which implies that these critical exponents satisfy the scaling relation $\beta+\delta=1$ very well in these two dimensions.
-In the depinned region, we plot the saturated velocity $v$ as a function of $f-f_c$, as shown in Fig. \ref{fig2}.
-Thus, we obtain that the critical exponents $\theta=1.27\pm0.03$ for the (1+1)- and $\theta=1.34\pm0.05$ for the (2+1)-dimensional cases, respectively.
-Furthermore, based on scaling ansatz (\ref{eq17}), we perform data collapses to determine the critical exponent $\nu$.
-As shown in Fig. \ref{eq3}, these data collapse into two lines nicely with $\delta=0.730$, $\nu=1.50\pm0.05$ in the (1+1)-dimensions, and $\delta=0.900$, $\nu=1.48\pm0.03$ in the (2+1)-dimensions.
-Thus, we verify that another scaling relation $\nu=\theta/\delta$ could satisfy well in Model \uppercase\expandafter{\romannumeral1}.
+The growth exponents $\beta=0.33\pm0.03$ and $\beta=0.120\pm0.005$ are obtained from the (1+1)- and (2+1)-dimensional cases, respectively.
+Our results show that $\delta+\beta\approx1.06$ in the (1+1)-dimensions, and $\delta+\beta\approx1.02$ in the (2+1)-dimensions, which implies that these critical exponents satisfy the scaling relation $\beta+\delta=1$ very well in these two dimensions.
+To further quantitatively describe the scaling properties of these {elastic-string models} at the critical threshold, we use the scaling relation of height-height correlation function $C(r,t)$ to determine other scaling exponents.
+Typical curves of $C(r,t)$ for these elastic-string systems at different times are shown in Figs. \ref{fig3}.
+We observe that the scaling behavior of the height-height correlation function exhibits strong dependence on growth time, hence finite-time effects are not ignored any more.
+To suppress possible finite-time effects, we perform finite-time corrections to obtain the asymptotic value of $\alpha_{loc}$ when the growth time tends to infinity using a polynomial fitting form $\alpha_{loc}(t)\approx \alpha_{loc}+at^{-1/b}$.
+The top insets show $\alpha$ as a function of $1/t^{1/b}$ with $a=1,b=2$.
+With quadratic polynomial fitting, the vertical intercepts of these insets are the corresponding estimated values of $\alpha_{loc}$.
+And then, based on scaling ansatz Eq. (\ref{eq16}), we also perform data collapses of $C(r, t)/ r^{2 \alpha}$ versus $ r / t^{1 / z}$ in the bottom insets, and the effective estimated values of $\alpha$ and $z$ are obtained correspondingly.
+Detailed results are presented in Table \ref{tab}.
+And the scaling relation $z=\alpha/\beta$ is satisfied numerically in both (1+1)- and (2+1)-dimensions.
+Furthermore, based on scaling ansatz (\ref{eq19}), we perform data collapses to determine the critical exponent $\nu$.
+As shown in Fig. \ref{fig4}, these data collapse into two lines nicely with $\delta=0.730$, $\nu=1.50\pm0.05$ in the (1+1)-dimensions, and $\delta=0.900$, $\nu=1.48\pm0.03$ in the (2+1)-dimensions.
+Thus, we verify that another scaling relation $\nu=\theta/\delta$ can be satisfied well in Model I.